 Revitalizing Rural Economies

-The rural Pacific Northwest includes 85 diverse rural counties with different histories, conditions, and economic futures.
-Each is challenged by radical change in population and consumer preferences, technology, global markets, and infrastructure.
-Yet business is flourishing in many rural places where traditional industry is restructuring and new industry emerging, both bridging rural assets and urban markets to generate greater wealth for all.
-This track will take you inside the business models and success stories of high functioning, as well as start-up, rural enterprise.
-You’ll learn about the benefits and barriers to operating in rural, the opportunities to keep and grow these industries, and what community leaders can do to help.
+The Pacific Northwest includes 85 diverse rural counties, and each is challenged by radical change in population and consumer preferences, technology, global markets, and infrastructure.
+Still, in many rural places business is flourishing.
+In these instances, traditional industry is restructuring and new industry emerging, bridging rural assets and urban markets to generate greater wealth for all.
+This track will take you inside a range of business models and success stories.
+You’ll learn about the benefits and barriers to operating in rural, the strategies to keep and grow these industries, and how community leaders can help.